Central Limit Theorems for Local Functionals of Dynamic Point Processes: Introduction

 as in \cite{onaran2022functional}, which studied the same model as here but without the Brownian motions.
 This limit is Gaussian, and is representable as a weighted sum of independent Ornstein-Uhlenbeck processes with different parameters.

 If $\sigma/ r\to c\in (0,\infty) $, which we call the `moderate regime' we prove that the corresponding limit is a special type of Gaussian process, again representable via a sum, although in this case there is no simple analytic form for the covariances of the summed processes.
+In both the slow and moderate regimes, we find that the relative \emph{weight} of the summands depends on the asymptotic behavior of the density $nr^d$.

-Finally, in the `fast regime', in which $\sigma\gg r $, it turns out that $f_n$, normalized, converges to white noise, in the sense that its integral over time converges to Brownian motion.
+Finally, in the `fast regime', in which $\sigma\gg r $, it turns out that $f_n$, normalized, converges to white noise, in the sense that its integral over time converges to Brownian motion. \efe{Note that the decay rate of the covariance of the limit distribution is different in each regime.
+We conjecture that there exist ``transitional'' phases that fall between these three main regimes.
+A more complete description of the regime landscape is left for future work.}

 The main tool we use in the proofs is the marked point process representation for the dynamic models introduced in \cite{onaran2022functional}.
 In addition, for finite dimensional convergence, we use results from the Stein normal approximation theory through Malliavin calculus that has been developing over the last decade \cite{nourdin2009,nourdinbook}.
 The normal approximation techniques we use differ from the ones we used in \cite{onaran2022functional} since the functional is no longer local in the strict sense (defined there) due to the movements of the particles.
 As we show, however, Malliavin-Stein theory is still applicable to our problem through its applications on $U$-statistics \cite{lach1,reitzner2013}, exhibiting yet another way this theory is useful in the study of dynamic point processes.
 Furthermore, the generality in the Malliavin-Stein theory for $U$-statistics allows us to extend our results in \cite{onaran2022functional} to sparser and denser regimes (determined by the choice of $r$) than the thermodynamic regime.